<img alt="" src="https://secure.dawn3host.com/210977.png" style="display:none;">

 This, in turn, puts higher pressure on hospitals to post costs for procedures.
 However, posting prices for procedures doesn’t address the issue that each procedure is dependent upon the patient and their condition.
 While one patient may proceed through surgery without complication, another may have the same procedure done and encounter numerous problems, all of which change the price of the procedure.

-Catholic Medical Center (CMC), in Manchester, New Hampshire, is located in one of just 8 states that do not currently report prices publicly.
-Although New Hampshire Hospital Association does have a general guideline to provide procedure costs for patients seeking estimates for common procedures, the listed prices are averages and dated.
+The client, located in the Northeastern US, is in a state that does not currently report prices publicly.
+Although their state association does have a general guideline to provide procedure costs for patients seeking estimates for common procedures, the listed prices are averages and dated.

 This leads to poor patient experiences when charges come back higher and reflects poorly on individual hospitals.
 This prompted the need for a new method to establish validated pricing while also staying market competitive.